Sputum Stain for Mycobacteria

 - Close the lid securely and notify your caregiver that your specimen is ready for transport to the laboratory.

-NOTE: To have enough sample, it is permitted to spit multiple times into the container.
+NOTE: To have enough samples, it is permitted to spit multiple times into the container.
 Spitting 2-3 times into the container should provide enough material for testing.

 When Your Doctor May Order an AFB Stain